zemian/hello-jsp/readme.txt

 # A java8 based JSP webapp (servlet 3.1)

+WARN: Ensure you use JDK8 to compile this project!

 This is a maven based project that will build a war file.
 You would need to create and setup a Servlet WebServer (eg: Tomcat 8.5) to deploy this war file to see result.